Fanita English: Career

 English was initially a psychoanalyst.
 In 1949, she was the executive director of the Alexandria Family Service Agency in Washington.
 She then had a successful practice as a child analyst in Chicago.
-She was director of “Ridge Farm”, an institution for emotionally disturbed children outside Chicago from 1953 - 1956.
+She was director of “Ridge Farm”, an institution for emotionally disturbed children outside Chicago from 1953 to 1956.
 Then, from 1956 until 1964 she was in private practice.

 She later changed her practice from psychoanalysis to transactional analysis during the 1960s with the objective of providing better treatment to her patients.
 She completed training in psychoanalysis and gestalt therapy with Fritz Perls at the Gestalt Institute "Klevelandskom" and then trained in transaction analysis (with Eric Berne and David Kupfer).
 As Eric Berne's first student, she put the four basic attitudes into a developmental psychological context and added the fifth variant, "I'm ok - you're ok - realistic".
 English began working as a transactional analyst in Chicago and also taught part-time at Chicago University.

 In 1970 she founded the Eastern Institute for TA and Gestalt in Philadelphia where she worked until 1979.
 She then lectured and gave workshops in Europe (Germany, France, Austria, Switzerland and Italy) until her retirement in 1993.
-Although she retired in 1993, after a two year break she resumed writing and giving some workshops in the US but mostly in Europe.
+Although she retired in 1993, after a two-year break she resumed writing and giving some workshops in the US but mostly in Europe.

-English has made theoretical and practical contributions to transactional analysis.
+English made theoretical and practical contributions to transactional analysis.
 She proposes three basic instincts, namely the instincts of experience, creation and serenity.
 They are in balance since as they are required as essential parts of a human.
 She connects deeply analytical methods with behavioural ones to, for example, explain the experience of concepts.
-The concepts of substitute feelings, childhood adaptations, episcripts, and motivators are ones that she has particularly explored.
+The concepts of substitute feelings, childhood adaptations, episcripts, and motivators are ones that she particularly explored.

-She has been a board member of the International Transactional Analysis Association.
+She was a board member of the International Transactional Analysis Association.

 Awards

-In 1978, she received the Eric Byrne Memorial Scientific Award.
+In 1978, English received the Eric Byrne Memorial Scientific Award.
 This was for her work on The Substitution Factor.
 She was given this award again in 1997.
 In 2010 English was awarded a gold medal by the European Association for Transactional Analysis for her outstanding contributions over forty years.
 The International Transactional Analysis Association established the Fanita English Lifetime Achievement Award in her honour, and English was its first recipient in 2020.

 Publications

-English has published in learned journals and also books.
+English published in learned journals and also books.
 Her publications include: